prnig/pullei/README.md

 ## Note
 Please be aware that all the downloaded templates were created by users and have not been validated by Project Discovery yet.
 As a result, there is a possibility that some templates may not work as expected.

+### Disclaimer
+This repository was inspired by [newclei](https://github.com/tr3ss/newclei), a tool authored by tr3ss.